 The Real Impact of Amazon Reviews

 Michael LeBoeuf, the author of How to Win Customers and Keep Them for Life, famously said, “A satisfied customer is the best business strategy of all.”
 This is something that Amazon has always understood.
 Customer satisfaction is a value of utmost importance.
 And the Amazon customer reviews that have grown out of this emphasis have not only revolutionized the shopping experience for people around the globe, but they have become one of the company’s most valuable tools.

 Bottom line: Amazon reviews not only measure customer satisfaction; they measure trust.
 And people buy from those they trust--and avoid those they don’t like the plague.
 What people say about your brand and your products online matters.
 Your customers’ experiences determine whether your company sinks or swims.
 It’s your job to make sure they have no reason to do anything but sing your praises.

 While five-star product reviews and Seller Ratings are always something to strive for, having a solid plan for reputation management and handling reviews is a way to enhance your overall customer experiences.

 Need Help With Tracking and Managing Your Amazon Reviews?

 We can help!
 Reputation Studio offers a powerful enterprise reputation management platform that makes it easy to track your reviews in real-time.
 It helps automate the process of managing your reviews.

-With its natural language processing, and the customer sentiment and intent features, eCommerce product companies can improve their brand’s perception by tapping into what customers are saying.
+With natural language processing, and the customer sentiment and intent features, eCommerce product companies can use Reputation Studio to improve their brand’s perception by tapping into what customers are saying.